irondrive/andromeda-server/wiki/Development.md

 Note that HTTP testing can be done with PHP's integrated web server rather than needing to install a real one, e.g. `php -S localhost:8080`.

 Python 3.10 is the minimum required (Ubuntu 22.04 is the current baseline).
-Other (possibly non-exhaustive) requirements: `sudo apt install python3-dev python3-pkgconfig libmysqlclient-dev postgresql-server-dev-all; pip install requests colorama mysql mysql-connector-python psycopg2`
+Other (possibly non-exhaustive) requirements: `sudo apt install python3-dev python3-pkgconfig libmysqlclient-dev postgresql-server-dev-all python3-requests python3-colorama python3-mysql.connector python3-psycopg2`